semantic-systems/discie/README.md

 The script accepts several command-line arguments for configuring its behavior.
 Here is a list of available arguments and their descriptions:

 - `--debug`: Enable debugging mode (default: False).
-- `--use_boundaries`: Use provided boundaries instead of doing mention recognition (default: False).
+- `--spoof_boundaries`: Use provided boundaries instead of doing mention recognition (default: False).
 - `--include_mention_scores`: Include mention scores into the combined scores (default: False).
 - `--include_property_scores`: Include property scores into the combined scores (default: False).
 - `--alternative_relation_extractor`: Use an alternative relation extractor (default: False).